THEATER COMPANIES, PRODUCTIONS & SHOWS

-“Improv your life” at this unique Denver theater that offers improv and sketch comedy several nights per week.
+Denver theater offers improv and sketch comedy several nights per week.
 1527 Champa St. 303-758-4722; www.bovinemetropolis.com.

 Curious Theatre Company

-The Dairy’s two theater spaces are home to several local independent and resident groups, including 3rd Law Dance/Theater, One Big Yes Productions, Boulder Ensemble Theatre Company, The Upstart Crow, CenterStage Theatre Company, Helander Dance Theater, Imagination Makers Theater Company, The Parlando School for the Arts and Stories on Stage.
+The Dairy’s two theater spaces are home to several local independent and resident groups, including 3rd Law Dance/Theater, One Big Yes Productions, Boulder Ensemble Theatre Company, The Upstart Crow, CenterStage Theatre Company, Helander Dance Theater, Imagination Makers Theater Company, The Parlando School for the Arts, and Stories on Stage.
 For information about specific shows, call theater groups, visit www.thedairy.org or see individual listings.

 Denver Center Attractions & Denver Center Theatre Company

 The DCPA, a sprawling complex in downtown Denver, hosts more than two dozen productions every year.
 A few highlights are listed below; check www.denvercenter.org for more.
 The center is at Speer and Arapahoe avenues in Denver.
 For tickets, call 303-893-4100, or go to TicketsWest outlets at all King Soopers.

 Denver’s Dangerous Theatre, at 262 W. Second Ave., serves complimentary refreshments, and audiences are welcome to bring beer or wine. www.dangeroustheatre.com.